Lotus Europa S

-The Lotus Europa S (Type 121) is a two-seat mid-engine sports car, designed to be a more toned down and comfortable variant of the driver focused Lotus Elise and its derivative, the Exige.
-The Europa S is a modern version of the Europa line of the 1960s and 1970s.
+The Lotus Europa S (Type 121) is a sports car built by the British company Lotus Cars from 2006 until 2010.
+It has a rear mid-engine, rear-wheel-drive layout and was designed to be a more comfortable variant of the driver-focused Lotus Elise and its derivative, the Exige.
+The Europa S revived the Europa nameplate previously used in the 1960s and 1970s.

 The Europa S features a larger boot (trunk), greater sound-proofing and easier cabin access due to the lower chassis sides and higher roof line.
 The Europa S includes creature comforts such as air conditioning, a sound system, leather interior and interior carpeting as standard equipment reflecting its grand touring nature.

 Specifications

 The Europa S has a dry weight of just 995 kg achieved by an extruded and bonded aluminium chassis with composite body panels and front crash structure.

 The Europa S is a derivative of the Lotus Elise and Exige to the extent that the cars have variations of the same bonded aluminium chassis but the Europa bears a separate Lotus model designation (Type 121) due, in part, to its longer chassis and completely new design.

 The mid-engine two-seat coupé has a 2.0 L turbocharged GM Z20LER Ecotec straight-4 engine, rated at 147 kW at 5,400 rpm and 272 Nm of torque. coupled to the Getrag M32 6-speed manual transmission.
 This allows the car to accelerate from 0-60 mi/h in around 5.5 seconds, and 0-100 mi/h in around 13.8 seconds.
 The Europa S can reach a top speed of 143 mi/h.